 Enscape has been my favorite Revit rendering plugin for a while.
 In 2017, I wrote a post describing what makes this software so compelling.
 In one word: simplicity.
 Being able to create a rendering in a few minutes is a huge advantage.
 Designers don’t have to outsource the rendering process anymore.
-Since 2017, Enscape has become even better.
+Since then, Enscape has become even better.

 While using Enscape with Revit is simple, there are some principles you should follow to keep a precise and efficient workflow.
 Here are the lessons and tips I’ve learned among the years to create a smooth visualization experience.

 1. Properly set up the site location and True North to get accurate natural lighting

 If you want to use natural lighting that fits your site, go to the Manage tab and click on Location.
 Type the address you are looking for and Revit will select the closest weather station.